Joel Thomas (American football): College coaching career

 Thomas started his coaching career in 2000 as a graduate assistant coach at Purdue.
 He remained with Purdue through 2001, before assuming the running backs coach position with Louisville from 2002 to 2003.
 He was then the co-offensive coordinator and running backs coach for his alma mater, the University of Idaho, between 2004 and 2005, before returning to Purdue as the running backs coach from 2006 to 2008.
 Thomas then worked as the running backs coach for the Washington Huskies between 2009 and 2012, where he coached a 1000-yard rusher in each season.
 He was also named associate head coach for offensive responsibilities during the 2012 season.

 In 2013, Thomas became the running backs coach for Arkansas, a position he held through the 2014 season.
 Upon his hiring, Razorbacks head coach Bret Bielema stated that, “He excelled at the position as a player and has demonstrated a remarkable ability to connect with his student-athletes and pass his knowledge on to them.
 He also brings a strong background of recruiting in Texas and Dallas specifically, which is a valuable area for us to have a presence.”
 During his final year with the Razorbacks, Arkansas defeated the Texas Longhorns in the 2014 Texas Bowl.

-New Orleans Saints (first stint)
+New Orleans Saints

 In 2015, Thomas joined the coaching staff of the New Orleans Saints as the running backs coach, having previously done a training camp internship with the Saints in 2012.
 He had also held a training camp internship with the Pittsburgh Steelers in 2008.
 Between 2015 and 2018, the Saints led the NFL in total team rushing touchdowns (82).

 Thomas missed the Saints' week 17 game on January 3, 2021, against the Carolina Panthers due to COVID-19 protocols.